logicalclocks/hopsworks/README.md

 mvn install -P-web
 ```

+### Hopsworks IDE Plugin

+To work with the Hopsworks IDE plugin for IntelliJ/PyCharm, you can install it directly from the plugins menu of the IDE or clone the source at https://github.com/logicalclocks/hopsworks-ide-plugins and follow the README.

 ## Front-end Development

 The javascript produced by building maven is obsfuscated.
 For debugging javascript, we recommend that you use the following script